 Jonathan K. Frenzen is director of the Management Laboratories.
-Under his directorship, the Chicago Booth Management Labs have served numerous clients, including Abbott Labs, Ameritrade, Barclays, Citibank, Eli Lilly, Frito-Lay, General Electric Power Systems, Honeywell International, Nabisco, and Wrigley.
+Under his directorship, the Chicago Booth Management Labs have served numerous clients, including Abbott Labs, AbbVie, Ameritrade, Bank of America, Barclays, Citibank, Eli Lilly, Frito-Lay, General Electric Power Systems, Honeywell Aeronautics, Honeywell International, Microsoft, Nabisco, Roche Diagnostics and Wrigley.
 Frenzen hopes his students go on to apply the leadership skills developed in his Lab courses "to whatever challenge their sense of personal adventure leads them."

 His research, which largely revolves around his laboratory and executive courses, fits into two categories.
 The first, business development, has profoundly influenced his knowledge and ability to influence business decisions, particularly in emerging markets.
 He also turns his attention to his MBA and executive teams to better understand how teams of highly skilled professionals can best refine skills as leaders and followers.
 "These two areas help address the great business challenge of this century -- how managers can function effectively in global companies," explains Frenzen.